 Talk to an Experienced Employment Attorney About Your Claim for Unpaid Overtime or Other Wages

-Orange County Employment Law Firm is a boutique law firm in Irvine that specializes in helping employees throughout Orange County recover money from their employers.
+Orange County Employment Law Firm is a boutique law firm in Newport Beach that specializes in helping employees throughout Orange County recover money from their employers.
 We are passionate about employee rights and work with clients from a broad range of industries and in a variety of positions, from day laborers, factory workers, and line cooks to top-level executive officers.
 If you are represented by us, you can expect a personalized experience specifically tailored to your needs—something not often found at big law firms.
 We will strive to get you the maximum compensation you are owed, and there’s no fee unless we win your case.

 Overtime Wage Law in California